This post may contain affiliate links. Please read my affiliate policy for more information.

 These services can be beneficial to solo-parent widows who need a little extra help and support for kids with grief or non-grief related issues.
 Youth Assistant Programs offer many options for helping parents deal with children’s not-so-good behavior like substance abuse, truancy, or incorrigibility.

-Reach out to your school district or specific county government office to learn more about youth assistance programs in your area.
+Specifically, reach out to your school district or specific county government office to learn more about youth assistance programs in your area.

 Other Grief Support Options for Widows